awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-ontapconfiguration.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RouteTableIds`  <a name="cfn-fsx-filesystem-ontapconfiguration-routetableids"></a>
-\(Multi\-AZ only\) Specifies the virtual private cloud \(VPC\) route tables in which your file system's endpoints will be created\.
-You should specify all VPC route tables associated with the subnets in which your clients are located\.
+\(Multi\-AZ only\) Specifies the route tables in which Amazon FSx creates the rules for routing traffic to the correct file server\.
+You should specify all virtual private cloud \(VPC\) route tables associated with the subnets in which your clients are located\.
 By default, Amazon FSx selects your VPC's default route table\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `50`